PTC-Education/RPi-EdgeMicroserver/README.md

 #### 4. propertyDefaultValue
 Default value of your custom property.
 The type of this value is dependent on the propertyType, but will default to the 0 state if not supplied in the template file.

-### Reading and Writing Values to Custom Properties

 ### Example Custom Property Declaration

 Say we are creating a custom property that monitors the cpu_temperaure of your RaspberryPi.
 When creating a RemoteThing with this custom property, we must break down the information we need.